espocrm/documentation/docs/development/collection.md

 * remove – false will prevent removing current models;
 * more – load next portion of records (show-more).

-You can pass custom options and check them in 'change' event listenters.
+You can pass custom options and check them in 'change' event listeners.

 ### clone